 When I was a kid, I got teased a lot.
 I was into computers and dungeons and dragons.This was long before we nerds had taken over the world.
 I was also into performing in musical theater.
-This was a day and age before being gay (perceived or, like me, otherwise) was even considered somewhat acceptable (and we have a good long way to go on that front, yet, I think).
+This was a day and age before being gay (real or, like me, perceived) was even considered somewhat acceptable (and we have a good long way to go on that front, yet, I think).
 I was pretty good at ice hockey, but our school didn’t have a team.
 Unless you were on my hockey team from two towns away, all you had at your disposal to judge my athletic prowess was my almost infinite ineptitude at playing kickball.

 When I was younger, it bothered me a lot.
 I’d often lash out in ways that would get me suspended or maybe even arrested if I were to do them today.
 In some of the least proud moments of my life, I would sometimes take to putting down others in an effort to feel better about myself.